kkredit/slp-therapy-tracker/README.md

 personally identifiable information is explicitly designed out of the app.
 This includes time-series and any information that can be correlated in order to arrive at client identities.

-The app database _only_ stores the following data:
+The app database only stores the following data:
+- Public SLP information
+- Location names
-- Session IDs
+- Session times and dates
 - Anonymous client IDs for each session
+- Anonymous client goals for each session
-- Client data for each session
+- Anonymous client data for each session

 ## Technical Details